iam-AbhishekYadav/Node-Js-Backend/01_Basics/05_Http_Module.md

 # # Http Requests

 - HTTP Requests are the message sent by the client to request data from the server or to perform some actions.
-- Different HTTP requests are:
+- Different HTTP requests are :-
   - **`GET`** ---> It is used to read/retrieve data from a web server.
   - **`PUT`** ---> It is used to send data (file, form data, etc.) to the server.
   - **`POST`** ---> It is used to modify the data on the server.